 In a variation of the scam above, con artists use fake dating profiles to make a strong connection with you and then beg for your help with some kind of medical or travel emergency.

 Protect yourself: Scammers usually look for people far away, and they rarely resemble the photos they steal for their profile, so date locally and insist on meeting in person, in a public place, for coffee.
 Have a healthy skepticism around people who claim to be native English speakers but use phrasing that feels “off,” like “I will like to get to know you.”
 Don’t send money to people you’ve never met.
+Dating can expose your information to a variety of people, so you may want to consider using a number tracker to make sure people are who they claim to be.

 Although many scams are online these days, phone scams still exist.
 The most common phone scams include bank alerts (similar to phishing), work-at-home offers that sound too good to be true, announcing that you’ve won a big prize in a contest you never entered, charities that don’t exist, and bogus IRS or police warnings.